mildannerofc/s1disasm-asm68k-megapcm2/README.md

 If you want to see the original Mega PCM 2 implementation, you can check the [Sonic 1 GitHub AS](https://github.com/vladikcomper/s1disasm-megapcm2) repository.

 After implementing Mega PCM 2, maybe I still do not plan to create a guide for it (Adding section for Mega PCM 2 integration in Sonic 1 ASM68K Branch from GitHub).
-However, I am currently unsure how to translate the implementation guide from AS to ASM68K while maintaining the sound driver's base and structure.
+I am currently unsure how to translate the implementation guide from AS to ASM68K while maintaining the sound driver's base and structure.

 Please note: This project may not be a secure base for your own ROM hacks at this time.